parappayo/book-notes/README.md

 * Absolute OpenBSD
 * Programming Pearls
 * The Definitive Guide to the Windows Installer
-* D&D Rules Cyclopedia
 * To Mock a Mockingbird and Other Logic Puzzles
 * Category Theory for Programmers
-* The Elements of Computer Systems
 * Significant Zero
 * Bad Blood